 Why Your Company Might Use TaaS (Team as a Service)

-Often when choosing methods of outsourcing, companies can lose a certain amount of control over not just who works on the project, but over the project as a whole.
+Often when choosing methods of outsourcing, companies can lose a certain amount of control over not just who works on the project but over the project as a whole.
 TaaS can help solve this, offering an improved form of IT outsourcing.

-As a model of outsourcing, “Team as a Service” allows companies and businesses to construct teams of the people that possess the perfect skills necessary for the project.
+As a model of outsourcing, “Team as a Service” allows companies and businesses to construct teams of people that possess the perfect skills necessary for the project.
 TaaS also provides for those who will have rapidly changing requirements and may have the necessity to scale work up quickly, much like staff augmentation offers.

 TaaS Is a New Form of Collaboration

 As an essential part of business, communication must be at the heart of everything.
-TaaS, an embodiment of the remote team and virtual team concepts, is the perfect example of how communication is the key to tackling work in the modern world.
-It allows you to bring together the best talent available, and focus that team on the appropriate work.
+TaaS, an embodiment of the remote team and virtual team concepts, is the perfect example of how communication is the key to tackling work in the modern global marketplace.

-Other aspects of the usual process that using TaaS can help eliminate are issue tracking, development environment, and adequate servers.
+Other aspects of the usual outsourcing methods that using TaaS can help eliminate are issue tracking, development environment, and adequate servers.
 This helps free up your main core of employees and teams to focus entirely on your projects, while still maintaining flexibility in hiring and keeping a great deal of control over every aspect of the work.

 This can be incredibly useful in situations such as: